MON-FRI: 9:00 AM – 6:00 PM

 Why Rhythm Matters

-This is especially useful in long hallways or large open-plan spaces where walls can feel disconnected.
+Repetition creates cohesion.
+It connects different parts of the room visually and makes everything feel more deliberate.
+This is especially useful in long hallways or large open-plan spaces where walls can otherwise feel disconnected from the rest of the interior.

 Practical Example